zedr/simple-mailer/README.md

 ### CAPTCHA

 The captcha protocol to use.
+Possible values are: `recaptchav3`

 Example: `recaptchav3`

 Default: An empty string (no captcha system will be used - not recommended)

+Note: the relevant captcha field in the POST, e.g. `g-captcha-response`, will be removed from the data that will be sent by email.

 ### CAPTCHA_SECRET